umulmrum/holiday/README.md

     Use ISO-3166-1 country codes or ISO-3166-2 region codes e.g. if your application already uses them to simplify integration and decoupling of the Holiday lib.
 The list of supported countries and regions can be found in `src/Resolver/isoData.php`.
+    There is a fallback to the base country in case the region code is not found - see the comment in the `IsoResolver` class for details.

 4. Custom